SaswatM-62/CryptoTrack/README.md

 The application includes the following features:
 * View the price, the market cap, the volume in the last 24 hours and the percentage change in the last 24 hours of the cryptocurrencies.
 * Search for specific cryptocurrencies.
-* Supports 47 different currencies in terms of which the cryptocurrencies can be viewed.
+* Supports 47 different currency markets in terms of which the cryptocurrencies can be viewed.

 The project is bootstrapped using create-react-app.